-The CAS basic education structure has three Validation by Educational Experience (VEE) requirements, two online courses, nine examinations, and the Course on Professionalism.
-Exams 1/P, 2/FM, 3F/MFE, and 4/C are jointly administered by the CAS and the Society of Actuaries (SOA) through Preliminary Actuarial Examinations.
+The CAS basic education structure has three Validation by Educational Experience (VEE) requirements, two online courses, eleven examinations, and the Course on Professionalism.
+Credit for Exams 1, 2, 3F, and 4 is granted based on exam options as defined in the individual exam syllabi.
 The two online courses are available through The Institutes.
-Exams 3L and 5-9 and the Course on Professionalism are exclusively administered by the CAS.
+Exams LC, ST, and 5-9 and the Course on Professionalism are exclusively administered by the CAS.
 The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.